Rishabh6395/100Days-JavaScript-Challenge/README.md

 ## Daily Progress

-I'll update this repo every day.
+I'll update this repo every day with new challenges and solutions.

-## Why I'm Doing This?
+## Why I'm Doing This

 - **Improve my understanding of JavaScript concepts**
 - **Build consistency in coding daily**
 - **Share knowledge with the community**